turingschool/curriculum/source/topics/performance/caching.markdown

 #### Disadvantages

 * You need to create an algorithm for naming keys that won't trample on each other.
 For instance, you might store the example's fragments as `'product_index_id_22'`
-* You need to know when to invalide the fragment, which is probably whenever the rendered elements change any of their stored data (like the product title or in-stock status changes)
+* You need to know when to invalidate the fragment, which is probably whenever the rendered elements change any of their stored data (like the product title or in-stock status changes)
 * There's often the "one sad user" phenomenon: the first user/request to the page will not find anything in the cache and they'll have degraded performance

 ### Practice